Summer Fun for Everyone

 - Visit a field of sunflowers or the beach (depending on your region) for a family photo op

-While outdoor family fun is the best way to disconnect, there are days when the fun needs to be taken inside.
+While outdoor family fun is the best way to disconnect from the digital world, there are days when the fun needs to be taken inside.

 Beat the heat and stay indoors for these summer activities perfect for family downtime.